Pandoa/SVGPlugin/README.md

   - [Importing SVGs](/import)
   - [Importing SVGs Dynamically](/dynamicimport)

-If you have a problem with the plugin, see the [troubleshoting section](/troubleshoting).
+If you have a problem with the plugin, see the [troubleshooting section](/troubleshoting).

 <div class="centered">